astronomer/docs/astro/runtime-release-notes.md

 ### Airflow 2.4 and data-aware scheduling

-Astro Runtime 6.0.0 provides same-day support for [Airflow 2.4.0](https://airflow.apache.org/blog/airflow-2.4.0/), which delivers significant new features for DAG scheduling.
+Astro Runtime 6.0.0 provides same-day support for [Apache Airflow® 2.4.0](https://airflow.apache.org/blog/airflow-2.4.0/), which delivers significant new features for DAG scheduling.
 The most notable new features in Airflow 2.4.0 are:

 - [Data-aware scheduling](https://airflow.apache.org/docs/apache-airflow/2.4.0/concepts/datasets.html), which is a new method for scheduling a DAG based on when an upstream DAG modifies a specific dataset.
 - The [ExternalPythonOperator](https://airflow.apache.org/docs/apache-airflow/2.4.0/howto/operator/python.html#externalpythonoperator), which can execute Python code in a virtual environment with different Python libraries and dependencies than your core Airflow environment.
 - Automatic DAG registration.
 You no longer need to specify `as dag` when defining a DAG object.
 - Support for [zipping](https://airflow.apache.org/docs/apache-airflow/2.4.0/concepts/dynamic-task-mapping.html#combining-upstream-data-aka-zipping) dynamically mapped tasks.

-For a complete list of commits, see the [Apache Airflow 2.4.0 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-4-0-2022-09-19).
+For a complete list of commits, see the [Apache Airflow® 2.4.0 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-4-0-2022-09-19).

 ### Additional improvements